ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

   percent-encoded slash ("/"): "%2F".
 The IP prefix length MUST represent a decimal integer between 0 and the length of the IP address in bits, inclusive.

+* If "target" contains an IP prefix and the prefix length is strictly less than the length of the IP address in bits, the lower bits of the IP address that are not covered by the prefix length MUST all be set to 0.

 * "ipproto" MUST represent a decimal integer between 0 and 255 inclusive, or the wildcard value "*".